Home > People > John Kingston

 John handles complex commercial litigation in state and federal courts across the nation.

-A first-chair trial lawyer, John has tried jury trials and bench trials in state and federal courts across the nation.
+As a first-chair trial lawyer, John has tried jury and bench trials in state and federal courts nationwide.
 He has briefed and argued appeals in federal and state appellate courts and in the Supreme Court of Missouri.

 Maryland Heights, et al., v.
 TracFone Wireless, Inc. and Springfield, Missouri v.
 TracFone Wireless, Inc.